aimhubio/aim/README.md

 ***Disclaimer:*** UI uses docker container to run and having docker installed in the training environment is mandatory for UI to run.
 Most of the environments nowadays have docker preinstalled or installed for other purposes so this should not be a huge obstacle to get started with Aim UI.

+***Please make sure to run `aim up` in the directory where `.aim` is located.***

 ### down
-Turn off the UI manually:
+Turn off Aim UI manually:
 ```shell
 $ aim down
 ```

 ### upgrade
-Upgrade the UI to its latest version:
+Upgrade Aim UI to its latest version:
 ```shell
 $ aim upgrade
 ```

 ### pull
-Pulls the UI of the given version:
+Pulls Aim UI of the given version:
 ```shell
 $ aim pull -v <version>
 ```